 Last updated: May 26, 2017 by Leon Marshal

-To recall the last time the British & Irish Lions managed a series victory over the world’s most formidable rugby team would be to cast your memory back some 46 years to 1971, when Lions legends Gareth Edwards, John McBride and Mike Gibson et al produced a free-flowing, running-rugby masterclass and pulled off one of the most unexpected, yet mesmeric upsets in the history of the tour.
+To recall the last time the British & Irish Lions managed a series victory over the world’s most formidable rugby team would be to cast your memory back some 46 years to 1971 when Lions legends Gareth Edwards, John McBride and Mike Gibson et al produced a free-flowing, running rugby masterclass and pulled off one of the most unexpected, yet mesmeric upsets in the history of the tour.
 This time round, somewhat ill-prepared and with a gruelling warm-up schedule ahead of them, the Lions will attempt to make history and topple the back-to-back world champions on their home soil.
 Here, we take a look at the Lion’s chances of success.

 Where the Lions Can Gain Ascendency

-Despite the All Blacks holding one of the most impressive winning percentage records for a professional sporting team at the highest level – from all the 552 tests played in their 114-year history they’ve won 426, making their overall winning record a remarkable 77.17% – the Lions have reason to be optimistic about their chances down under.
-For one thing, Warren Gatland has picked a formidable Lions side; the forwards are teeming with dynamism, power and a relentless competitive streak in the likes of Sean O’Brien, Toby Faletau and Maro Itoje, while the carefully-chosen backline boasts versatility and a number of goal-kicking marksmen in Owen Farrell, Johnny Sexton and Dan Biggar.
+Despite the All Blacks holding one of the most impressive winning records for a professional sporting team at the highest level – from all the 552 tests played in their 114-year history they’ve won 426, making their overall winning record a remarkable 77.17% – the Lions have reason to be optimistic about their chances down under.
+For one thing, Warren Gatland has picked a first-rate Lions side; the forwards are teeming with dynamism, power and a relentless competitive streak in the likes of Sean O’Brien, Toby Faletau and Maro Itoje, while the carefully-chosen backline boasts versatility and a number of goal-kicking marksmen in Owen Farrell, Johnny Sexton and Dan Biggar.

 Where They May Fall Short

-One thing that may hinder the Lions chances of success this year is their disjointed preparation.
-Due to the short-sightedness of World Rugby’s leading administrators, the Lions squad will land in New Zealand on 31st May without having had a single training session together as a full squad.
-All those involved in the Aviva Premiership or Pro 12 finals would have missed both training camps and will only be joining the rest of the Lions cadre for the final leaving dinner before the long-haul flight down under, leaving virtually no time to prepare for the first match against the New Zealand Provincial Barbarians on Saturday 3rd June.
-This means that the coaching staff must take full advantage of each of the warm up games and develop a clear and coherent game plan in just a few short weeks – a mammoth task for any coaching staff, but one that the Warren Gatland and his men must manage properly if they are to stand any chance of a series victory.
+One thing that may hinder the Lion’s chances of success this year is their disjointed preparation.
+Due to the short-sightedness of World Rugby’s leading administrators, the touring squad will land in New Zealand on May 31st without having had a single training session together as a full squad.
+All those involved in the Aviva Premiership or Pro 12 finals would have missed both training camps and will only be joining the rest of the cadre for the final leaving dinner before the long-haul flight down under, leaving virtually no time to prepare for the first match against the New Zealand Provincial Barbarians on Saturday 3rd June.
+This means that the coaching staff must take full advantage of each of the warm up games and develop a clear and coherent game plan in just a few short weeks – a mammoth task for any coaching staff, but one that Warren Gatland and his men must manage properly if they are to stand any chance of a series victory.

-In the last tour to Australia the Lions lost seven players to injury and Gatland has already expressed his fear that he may lose up to 10 more.
+In the last tour to Australia the Lions lost seven players to injury, and Gatland has already expressed his fear that he may lose up to 10 more.
 The one thing that works in the Lion’s favour, however, is the amazing depth to the squad, with many players, particularly in the backline, able to fill in and cover different positions.
 The decision to take a few extra players on the tour from the outset and avoid flying in injury replacements at last notice may also prove to be a crucial one.
-It goes without saying, but the side that’s able to deal with injury blows the best may just emerge as series winners.
-Lucky for the Lions, they probably have just a bit more quality to call upon should the big names succumb to injury.
+It goes without saying, but the side that’s able to best deal with injury setbacks may just emerge as series winners.
+Lucky for the Lions, they probably have just a little bit more quality to call upon should the big names succumb to injury.

 The Final Word

-What kind of game plan the Lions will use is yet to be seen (although one suspects the robust, abrasive forward pack will play a huge role), but the main question is whether or not the Lions can disrupt the All Black’s supply at the breakdown and stop them getting quick ball.
-Look back over the last 100 years and rugby history will show you that the All Blacks are lethal from broken play and when they have quick ball – if the Lions can stop them from playing their typical, open, yet irresistibly simple style of rugby then they stand a chance.
+What kind of game plan the Lions will employ is yet to be seen (although one suspects the robust, abrasive forward pack will play a huge role), but the main question is whether or not the Lions can disrupt the All Black’s supply at the breakdown and stop them getting quick ball.
+Look back over the last 100 years and rugby history will show you that the All Blacks are lethal, the most lethal, from broken play and when they have quick ball – if the Lions can stop them from playing their typical open, yet irresistibly simple style of rugby then they stand a chance.
 If not, then it may well be yet another series victory for Steve Hansen’s side, which would make it number 11 from 12.
 Either way, get ready for what will a mouth-watering rugby spectacle down under starting June 3rd as the Lions take on the New Zealand Barbarians at Okara Park, Whangarei.